IN THIS SECTION

 Our philosophy and practice recognizes the importance of medical intervention and prescription medication management as one component of care.
 Our clinicians have been involved in research, training of other physicians, and clinical practice development regarding the appropriate use of medication in treating some of the symptoms affecting children with autism spectrum disorder.
 We acknowledge, support, and recommend the use of evidence-based medical interventions that can improve the symptoms with which our children struggle.
 Appropriate medical management can include treatment for immunological, gastrointestinal, and neurological concerns.

 Recent research demonstrates that the root of autism spectrum disorders is physiological.
-However, the Johnson Center recognizes and endorses the critical importance of behavioral therapy for children with autism.
-It is unusual for these children to significantly improve without intensive behavioral and educational management.
-Research shows that many children who are provided with this behavioral intervention can make remarkable gains in adaptive and language skills, as well as IQ.
+However, the Johnson Center recognizes and endorses the critical importance of positive behavioral therapy and naturalistic teaching for children with autism.
+It is unusual for these children to significantly improve without appropriate behavioral and educational management.
+Research shows that many children who are provided with this positive behavioral intervention can make remarkable gains in adaptive and language skills, as well as IQ.
 Applied Behavioral Analysis, or ABA, is the systematic application of behavioral principals, designed to help individuals improve socially significant skills.
 In addition, ABA relies on objective measures to determine whether the interventions selected are responsible for the changes sought.
-ABA provides interventions that are aligned with evidenced-based practices required by federal education law.
-The Johnson Center offers ABA therapy through credentialed professionals, and also advises and works with local providers in many communities, to ensure that every family has the opportunity to pursue appropriate behavioral intervention.
+ABA provides interventions that are aligned with the evidenced-based practices required by federal education law.
+The Johnson Center offers ABA therapy through credentialed professionals, and also advises and works with local providers in many communities, to ensure that every family has the opportunity to pursue appropriate positive behavioral intervention.
 To learn more about this service, click here .